cr0mll/cyberclopaedia/Notes/Reverse Engineering/Binary Formats/ELF/Segments.md

 `PT_SHLIB` is reserved but is unspecified, while values from `PT_LOOS` to `PT_HIOS` and from `PT_LOPROC` through `PT_HIPROC` are reserved for OS- and processor-specific semantics, respectively.

 # Segment Flags
-The `p_flags` field described the permissions the segment is equipped with.
+The `p_flags` field describes the permissions the segment is equipped with.
 It is important to note that the system may actually give more access than requested with the exception that a segment will never be assigned write permissions, unless explicitly requested:

 | Flags          | Value | Exact                | Allowable            |
 |----------------|:-----:|----------------------|----------------------|